 They also help teachers and administrators facilitate healthy educational environments.

 According to the BLS, psychologists working in elementary and secondary schools earn an a median annual salary of $78,780.

 After completing all requirements for a psychology license, you can also earn certification in school psychology or clinical child and adolescent psychology from the ABPP, though neither is required for employment.

 Financial Aid for PsyD Students

 Financial aid for PsyD students can include several types of resources, depending on your available funds, tuition costs, and related expenses.
-According to a 2016 study conducted by APA, the median annual tuition for doctorate programs included the following totals based on the type of institution:
+According to 2022 data from EducationData.org, a Doctorate in Psychology comes with an average price tag of $132,200.

 As a PsyD student, you probably won’t qualify for a research or teaching assistantship.
 These positions, which typically provide tuition remission, are usually offered to PhD students.
 However, you may earn short- or long-term fellowships or scholarships, which can include stipends or other financial benefits.